FTC-23511/SolversLib-Docs/command-base/command-system/README.md

 # Command System

-The current command system for FTCLib is modeled closely after that of [WPILib](https://docs.wpilib.org/en/latest/docs/software/commandbased/index.html).
+The current command system for SolversLib is modeled closely after that of [WPILib](https://docs.wpilib.org/en/latest/docs/software/commandbased/index.html).
 Some of the following information may be copied from the source material.

 The command-based paradigm is one that allows programming to follow a set design pattern.
-The specific command system that FTCLib uses follows a declarative programming style.
+The specific command system that SolversLib uses follows a declarative programming style.
 The emphasis is, instead, on what the program _should_ do rather than how to do it.
 This minimizes the iteration-by-iteration robot logic needed to write out a certain action.
 Very simply, you can bind some actions to buttons/triggers such as the example below:

 ```java
 aButton.whenPressed(intake::run);